+Company Profile

-Company Profile National Petrochemical Company
+National Petrochemical Company

-Strengths Iran's largest petrochemicals producer with a high level of integration throughout the value chain.
-The Middle East's second largest single producer after Saudi Arabia's Sabic and is allied with more than 50 subsidiaries, including nine production complexes and 27 project implementing companies.
-It has an overwhelming share of the Iranian market and dominates Iran's export markets.
-Weaknesses NPC is notorious for lengthy delays in project completion.
-Ethane costs are higher than its regional competitors, making it difficult for NPC to boost margins in an over-supplied global market.
-Sanctions have constrained NPC's ability to diversify markets.
-Political decisions often overrule NPC's commercial interests.
-Opportunities NPC's sixth five-year plan focuses investment in the Qheshen free zone, south of Assaluyeh, which is the location of 13 ethylene crackers based on the Pars gas field.
-Threats International sanctions are jeopardising growth in investment, technology acquisition and trade.
-Natural gas production growth is lagging behind growth in cracker capacity.
+- Iran's largest petrochemicals producer with a high level of integration throughout the value chain. - The Middle East's second largest single producer after Saudi Arabia's Sabic and is allied with more than 50 subsidiaries, including nine production complexes and 27 project implementing companies. - It has an overwhelming share of the Iranian market and dominates Iran's export markets.

+- NPC is notorious for lengthy delays in project completion. - Ethane costs are higher than its regional competitors, making it difficult for NPC to boost margins in an over-supplied global market. - Sanctions have constrained NPC's ability to diversify markets. - Political decisions often overrule NPC's commercial interests.

+NPC's sixth five-year plan focuses investment in the Qheshen free zone, south of Assaluyeh, which is the location of 13 ethylene crackers based on the Pars gas field.